Lili Kaelas: Life

 Lili Kaelas was born on 30 January 1919 in Pärnu, Estonia.
 She was the daughter of sea captain Johannes Lüdig, and his wife Wendla Lüdig, née Dufwa.
 She studied at the University of Tartu where she became a Master of Philosophy in 1943, and in 1945 she came to Stockholm, Sweden via Finland as a refugee.
-There she was recruited as an assistant for the curator Axel Bagge in Statens historiska museum (the national history museum).
-Axel Bagge was the head of the museum's stone and bronze age department and needed help with the translation of Finnish and Baltic languages.
+There she was recruited as an assistant for the curator Axel Bagge in the Swedish History Museum.
+Bagge was the head of the museum's Stone and Bronze Age department and needed help with the translation of Finnish and Baltic languages.
 She then helped him with the translations, and afterward together created and published scientific studies on the southern Swedish age of stone and ceramics.
-Encouraged by Bagge, in 1953, she then studied archeology herself and graduated with a licentiate degree in Nordic and comparative archaeology from Stockholms högskola (Stockholm University).
+Encouraged by Bagge, in 1953, she then studied archeology herself and graduated with a licentiate degree in Nordic and comparative archaeology from Stockholm University.

 Subsequently, she got the opportunity to work as a curator at Statens historiska museum, and later along with Axel Bagge, co-authored Die Funde aus Dolmen und Ganggräbern in Schonen, Schweden (The finds from dolmens and passage graves in Skåne, Sweden).
 In 1957, she was appointed as the curator of the Gothenburg archaeological museum, and in 1968, she became the head of the museum, succeeding Carl-Axel Moberg.
 In 1983, during her last year of service, she also was the acting director of the Gothenburg Historical Museum.
 She participated in several Swedish and foreign conferences in archeology, even after her retirement, and in 1995 she arranged an extensive cultural-historical exhibition called Estland - landet mellan öst och väst at Gothenburg City Library.

 Lilli Kaelas was married twice, the first was to the lawyer Alexander Kaelas (1911-1964) in 1939.
 The second was to the governor of the counties of Gothenburg and Bohus, Per Nyström, on 2 November 1974.
 Lilli Kaelas died on 9 December 2007 in Örgryte, Gothenburg.